-Some specialists can be consulted without referral, such as gynecologists, ophthalmologists, and pediatricians.
+Some specialists can be consulted without a referral, such as gynecologists, ophthalmologists, and pediatricians.
 And if the patient's expenses exceed about 570 euros, the patient is exempt from paying more health fees in the year.

 Hospitals and pharmacies

-With an indication from the general practitioner, a treatment plan in hospitals or drug treatments, the patient is able to refund almost all the money spent, save a contribution to the hospital of around 8 euros for the first 24 hours and 14 euros for each following day.
+With an indication from the general practitioner, a treatment plan in hospitals, or drug treatments, the patient is able to refund almost all the money spent, and save a contribution to the hospital of around 8 euros for the first 24 hours and 14 euros for each following day.
 And even that fee can be covered by a health plan.